AbsaOSS/pramen/README.md

         # [Optional] Hive table to create/repair after writes to this metastore table
         hive.table = my_hive_table

+        # [Optional] Hive table location for create/repair if different from the metastore table location
+        hive.path = /d/e/f

         # [Optional] Override the table creation query for this table
         hive.conf.create.table.template = "..."